Flexible courses for busy literacy educators ready to make learning to read easier for children

-Shifting the Balance: The Online Class is for anyone who makes decisions about how to best support beginning readers or readers who’ve not gotten off to a strong start.
+The Shifting the Balance Online Classes are for anyone who makes decisions about how to best support beginning readers or readers who’ve not gotten off to a strong start.
 This includes:

 100% Money-Back Guarantee

-We want everyone who takes our class to be satisfied!
+We want everyone who takes a class from us to be satisfied.